sheng09/Qinv/README.md

 - Author: Sheng Wang
 - Email: wangsheng.cas(at)gmail.com

-# 1. Prerequest
+# 1. Library Dependence

 [`fftw3`](http://www.fftw.org/) is required for this package.

-# 2. How to install
+# 2. How to Install

 ```
 make